 In planning for meals on Christmas Eve and Christmas Day, I like to incorporate dishes that can be made ahead.
 That way, during all the excitement, I’m not tucked away in the kitchen, missing out on memory-making moments.

-My monkey bread recipe is a dish I make only on very special occasions.
+My Drunken Monkey Bread Recipe is a dish I make only on very special occasions.
 It’s rich, loaded with flavor, and ultra sweet–so much so, I’d feel bad serving it to my kids on regular mornings, then sending them off for teachers to manage.

 Christmas morning is different, though.